 - Be sure to pack everything carefully to prevent damage during the shipping process.

-- Make sure you have all the necessary paperwork in order before shipping your belongings, as it will save you time and argent down the road.
+- Make sure you have all the necessary paperwork in order before shipping your belongings, as it will save you time and money down the road.

 Sydney Housing Costs & Best Places to Live